open-portfolio/FINporter/README.md

 * [AllocData](https://github.com/openalloc/AllocData) - standardized data formats for investing-focused apps and tools
 * [SwiftCompactor](https://github.com/openalloc/SwiftCompactor) - formatters for the concise display of Numbers, Currency, and Time Intervals
 * [SwiftModifiedDietz](https://github.com/openalloc/SwiftModifiedDietz) - A tool for calculating portfolio performance using the Modified Dietz method
+* [SwiftNiceScale](https://github.com/openalloc/SwiftNiceScale) - generate 'nice' numbers for label ticks over a range, such as for y-axis on a chart
 * [SwiftRegressor](https://github.com/openalloc/SwiftRegressor) - a linear regression tool that’s flexible and easy to use
 * [SwiftSimpleTree](https://github.com/openalloc/SwiftSimpleTree) - a nested data structure that’s flexible and easy to use